Kaikōura Peninsula

-The Kaikōura Peninsula is located in the northeast of New Zealand's South Island.
+The Kaikōura Peninsula is located on the northeast of New Zealand's South Island.
 It protrudes 5 km into the Pacific Ocean.
 The town of Kaikōura is located on the north shore of the peninsula.
-The peninsula has been settled by Māori for approximately 1000 years, and by Europeans since the 1800s, when whaling operations began off the Kaikōura coast.
-Since the end of whaling in 1922 whales have been allowed to thrive and the region is now a popular whale watching destination.
+The peninsula has been settled by Māori for approximately 1000 years, and by Europeans since the 19th century, when whaling operations began off the Kaikōura coast.
+Since the end of whaling in 1922 whales have thrived and the region is now a popular whale watching destination.

 The Kaikōura Peninsula is made up of limestone and mudstone which have been deposited, uplifted and deformed throughout the Quaternary.
 The peninsula is situated in a tectonically active region bounded by the Marlborough Fault System.